 Hi there!
 Welcome to our home.
-Here’s a tour of all of our rooms, click on a room name or the pictures to see more about that room.
+Here’s a tour of all of our rooms, click on a room name or the pictures to see more.

 Click here for all posts about our kitchen.

-Normally the foyer doesn’t deserve a post of its own, but this one does.
-You see, we built this foyer from scratch.
-We saw a problem (no real foyer, one hot mess), dropped a floor, built some walls, stairs and railings.
-This was my idea and one of my favorite DIYs to date.
+Normally the foyer doesn’t deserve a post of its own, but we built this foyer from scratch.
+We had a problem (no real foyer, one hot mess), dropped a part of the floor, built walls, railings, and wider stairs.
+This was one of my favorite DIYs to date.

-Click for all posts about our foyer.
+Click for all posts about our foyer, including before pictures!

 Click for all posts about our dining room.